tensorflow/rust/CONTRIBUTING.md

 ***NOTE***: Only original source code from you and other people that have signed the CLA can be accepted into the main repository.

+Make sure that your [email address in the commit](https://help.github.com/articles/setting-your-commit-email-address-in-git/) matches the email address you use to sign the CLA, or we won't be able to merge your pull request.
+Do this *before* creating the commits.
+If you've already created the commits with a different email address, you should be able to sign the CLA again with that email address.

 ### GitHub Issues

 If you want to work on a GitHub issue, check to make sure it's not assigned to someone first.